Joshua-Yuill/Tv-Studio-Display-Lms-1009/README.md

 #### Tools List
 - Side cutters
 ### The Process
 First things first was to work out how to connect the display to the RS-422/RS-485 adapter.
-After some trial and error I managed to
+Firstly I cut the RJ45 end off the cable leaving me with just the RJ11 plug and about 20cm of wire.
+I stripped back the outer insulation to reveal 4 wires inside.
+Brown, white, green and yellow.
+I stripped back the ends of those cables to reveal the bare copper ready for it to be attached to the converter.
+After some trial and error I managed to figure out the wiring pin-out to connect the RJ11 plug to the converter.